Marion Cotillard: In the media

 In 2023, she was featured on the official poster of the 48th César Awards in a still from the 2021 film Annette, and also in an animated poster featuring Cotillard singing in the film.

 In popular culture

-Cotillard was mentioned in Trivia, an episode of The Office that aired in January, 2012.
-Her 2001 film Les Jolies Choses, was the final answer to a trivia contest.
-Unlikely contestant Kevin Malone (portrayed by Brian Baumgartner) answers correctly and wins the contest.
-He credits Cotillard's multiple nude scenes in the film for his quick recall.

 Cotillard has had a look-alike puppet in the French television show Les Guignols de l'info since 2013.

-In July 2014, a sample of Cotillard and Leonardo DiCaprio's dialogue in the train scene from Inception ("You're waiting for a train..."), was featured on the song "Far Away" by nExow at minute 03:28.
-Brazilian brand Chara Rial also named a Mocassin shoes after her in 2014.
-In April 2015, the French rap band Columbine released a song titled "Marion".
-During the chorus, they sing "Je t'aime, t'es belle comme Marion Cotillard" ("I love you, you're as pretty as Marion Cotillard", in French).

-In the TV Land sitcom Hot in Cleveland (2014; season 5, episode 12: I Just Met the Man I'm Going to Marry), Wendie Malick's character is presenting the Oscars nominees for Best Actress in a Supporting Role in a mise-en-abîme scene and declares "Marion Cotill..., you know the French chick who gets nominated for everything."
+In the TV Land sitcom Hot in Cleveland (2014; season 5, episode 12: "I Just Met the Man I'm Going to Marry"), Wendie Malick's character is presenting the Oscars nominees for Best Actress in a Supporting Role and declares "Marion Cotill..., you know the French chick who gets nominated for everything."

-On April 11, 2015 (Season 40, Episode 18), Cecily Strong debuted her now recurring Saturday Night Live impersonation of Cotillard as a respected and dedicated actress debating the place of women in the film industry for the Lincoln Center for the Performing Arts "Actress Round Table" and "Hollywood Game Night" sketches (other appearances as Cotillard include: Season 42, Episode 1, 8 and 20 as well as Season 43, Episode 3).
+On 11 April 2015, Cecily Strong debuted her recurring Saturday Night Live impersonation of Cotillard as a respected and dedicated actress debating the place of women in the film industry for the Lincoln Center for the Performing Arts in "Actress Round Table" and "Hollywood Game Night" sketches (Season 40, Episode 18).
+Other appearances as Cotillard include: Season 42, Episode 1, 8 and 20 as well as Season 43, Episode 3.

-Filmography

-As of 2020, Cotillard's films have grossed more than $3.6 billion at the worldwide box-office.